-It was clear that I had to go that extra mile in order to earn the trust of local people, to earn the right to be listened to on what I wanted to do for the country to improve the quality of life in our communities.
+It was clear that I had to go that extra mile in order to earn the trust of local people, to earn the right to be listened to on what I wanted to do for the country to improve the quality of life

 When I decided to bid to become an MP, I had no idea what MPs earned or claimed in expenses.

 It had nothing to do with my decision.

 I simply decided I wanted to stop such people from destroying our country and feathering their own nests.

 While I am not a wealthy man, I hope that in future we will get people who want to be an MP for the honour of doing the job, rather than for the pay and rations.